data-apis/array-api/spec/draft/extensions/linear_algebra_functions.rst

 Accordingly, the standardization process affords the opportunity to reduce interface complexity among linear algebra APIs by inferring and subsequently codifying common design themes, thus allowing more consistent APIs.
 What follows is the set of design principles governing the APIs which follow:

-1.  **Batching**: if an operation is explicitly defined in terms of matrices (i.e., two-dimensional arrays), then the associated interface should support "batching" (i.e., the ability to perform the operation over a "stack" of matrices).
+1.  **Batching**: if an operation is explicitly defined in terms of matrices (i.e., two-dimensional arrays), then the associated interface *should* support "batching" (i.e., the ability to perform the operation over a "stack" of matrices).
 Example operations include:

     -   ``inv``: computing the multiplicative inverse of a square matrix.
     -   ``cholesky``: performing Cholesky decomposition.
     -   ``matmul``: performing matrix multiplication.

-2.  **Data types**: if an operation requires decimal operations and :ref:`type-promotion` semantics are undefined (e.g., as is the case for mixed-kind promotions), then the associated interface should be specified as being restricted to floating-point data types.
-While the specification uses the term "SHOULD" rather than "MUST", a conforming implementation of the array API standard should only ignore the restriction provided overly compelling reasons for doing so.
-Example operations which should be limited to floating-point data types include:
+2.  **Data types**: if an operation requires decimal operations and :ref:`type-promotion` semantics are undefined (e.g., as is the case for mixed-kind promotions), then the associated interface *should* be specified as being restricted to floating-point data types.
+While the specification uses the term "*SHOULD*" rather than "*MUST*", a conforming implementation of the array API standard *should* only ignore the restriction provided overly compelling reasons for doing so.
+Example operations which *should* be limited to floating-point data types include:

     -   ``inv``: computing the multiplicative inverse.
     -   ``slogdet``: computing the natural logarithm of the absolute value of the determinant.